myokit/model-list/README.md

 - "Original": used by the authors when writing the publication
 - "Official": an author-provided or endorsed translation to code, e.g. a CellML created during or just after publishing
 - "Updated": created by authors or others, with slight modifications or fixes to original code
+- "Reimplementation": new implementation of an existing model

 ### Inclusion criteria
 Models are included if they represent the dynamics of a single cell or, for early models, of a small, space-clamped, multicellular preparation.